 However, in the short term, you might feel worse after taking a detox bath before you feel better.

-How Will I Feel Immediately After a Detox Bath?
+How You’re Likely to Feel Right After a Detox Bath

 You may experience a range of unpleasant symptoms immediately after a detox bath.
 These include: